Delors/LectureDoc2/readme.en.rst

 LectureDoc2 is an authoring system for lecture material which makes use of modern HTML, CSS and JavaScript.
 LectureDoc is also very well suited to create normal presentations; its main target is however the creation of lecture material.

-LectureDoc makes it trivial to embed math and source code by relying on established projects (e.g. MathJax and HighlightJS).
+LectureDoc makes it trivial to embed math and source code by relying on established projects (e.g. MathJax/KaTeX and HighlightJS).